if-ai/IF_prompt_MKR/README.md

 you need api --listen-port 7861 --listen and in automatic --api

-Download my characters from my civitai or kofi page or move the characters from the extension folder to your oobabooga Character Folder and place the script on extensions or install it from url inside A1111 https://ko-fi.com/impactframes/shop https://civitai.com/user/impactframes/models
+Move the characters from the extension folder to your oobabooga Character Folder and place the script on extensions or install it from url inside A1111

+Discover More
+https://ko-fi.com/impactframes/shop

+https://civitai.com/user/impactframes/models

 Here is an oveview